Kalmia latifolia

 Kalmia latifolia, the mountain laurel, calico-bush, or spoonwood, is a flowering plant and one of the 10 species in the genus of Kalmia belonging to the heath(er) family Ericaceae.
 It is native to the eastern United States.
 Its range stretches from southern Maine to northern Florida, and west to Indiana and Louisiana.
 Mountain laurel is the state flower of Connecticut and Pennsylvania.
-It is the namesake of Laurel County in Kentucky, the city of Laurel, Mississippi, and the Laurel Highlands in southwestern Pennsylvania.
+It is the namesake of Laurel County in Kentucky, the city of Laurel, Mississippi, Mount Laurel, New Jersey, and the Laurel Highlands in southwestern Pennsylvania.

 Description

 Kalmia latifolia is an evergreen shrub growing 3-9 m tall.
 The leaves are 3–12 cm long and 1–4 cm wide.
 The flowers are pentagonal, ranging from light pink to white, and occur in clusters.
 There are several named cultivars that have darker shades of pink, red and maroon.
 It blooms in May and June.
 All parts of the plant are poisonous.
 The roots are fibrous and matted.